Best Friends in Atlanta

 Who is Best Friends?

 Best Friends Animal Society is a leading national animal welfare organization dedicated to ending the killing of dogs and cats in America's shelters.
 In addition to running lifesaving programs in partnership with thousands of animal welfare groups across the country, Best Friends has regional centers in New York City, Los Angeles, Atlanta and Salt Lake City, and operates the nation's largest no-kill sanctuary for companion animals.
-Founded in 1984, Best Friends is a pioneer in the no-kill movement and has helped reduce the number of animals killed in shelters nationwide from an estimated 17 million per year to around 733,000.
-That means there are still about 2,000 dogs and cats killed every day in shelters, just because they don’t have safe places to call home.
+Founded in 1984, Best Friends is a pioneer in the no-kill movement and has helped reduce the number of animals killed in shelters nationwide from an estimated 17 million per year to around 625,000.
+That means there are still more than 1,700 dogs and cats killed every day in shelters, just because they don’t have safe places to call home.
 We are determined to bring the country to no-kill by the year 2025.
 Working collaboratively with shelters, rescue groups, other organizations and you, we will end the killing and Save Them All.
 To check out our community lifesaving dashboard and for more information, visit bestfriends.org.

 Best Friends is a registered 501(c)(3) nonprofit organization.